Capacity: 6 – 12 average-sized chickens

 Egg collection is a breeze.
-Just lift the lid, hook it to the roof, and you have both hands free.
-To keep the chickens away from the nests while you are busy, drop in the nesting box access blocker.
+Just lift the lid, hook it to the roof, and have both hands free.
+Drop in the nesting box access blocker to keep the chickens away from the nests while you are busy.

 You can reach every spot in the hen-house without effort.
-There is a hinged maintenance door on both sides above the droppings trays.
-The robust barrel locks can be padlocked should you see a reason to do so.
+There is a hinged maintenance door on both sides above the droppings trays, and the robust barrel locks can be padlocked should you see a reason.